What is psychoanalysis?

 Psychoanalysis is generally long-term and can last several years.

 However, short-term versions of it are sometimes used in settings that may not be able to support long-term therapy (like youth resource centers) or when mental health symptoms occur suddenly after a trauma or life change.

-How do I know if psychoanalysis is working?
+How to tell if psychoanalysis is working

 As with any kind of therapy, you and your therapist should determine together early in the process how you’ll measure progress toward your treatment goals.
 If your therapist is a good fit, you should have a shared sense of what you’re working toward, whether it’s behavioral change, reduced anxiety, improved relationships with others, or something else altogether.

 No matter your goal, you should experiences some progress within the first month or so of treatment.
 However, keep in mind that psychoanalysis is a much more long-term model than many kinds of therapy.
 To see profound change, you may need to stick with the process for a year or longer.

 If you’re concerned that your sessions are not helpful, discuss your concerns with your therapists and establish some reasonable goals that you can work toward in the short term.